 Verse 14 distinguishes between justification and sanctification or transformation.
 Our faith in the finished work of Christ permanently justified us, but we are being transformed on a daily basis by the ongoing work of the Holy Spirit.
 In other words, those of us who have been declared not guilty and right with God still have areas that need to be changed.
 Our thought life and behavior are not perfect yet, even though we have been declared perfect before God.
 This is part of the reason why justification is misunderstood and rejected.

-Our ongoing failures to live up to our new identity in Christ through the new birth do not nullify the truth of justification.
-They reveal the need for God’s grace to transform us on a daily basis so that we behave in alignment with our new identity.
+Our ongoing failure to live up to our new identity in Christ through the new birth does not nullify the truth of justification.
+Our imperfection reveals the need for God’s grace to transform us on a daily basis so that we can behave in alignment with our new identity.

 Transformation will continue until we die or Jesus returns, at which time the sanctification process will conclude.
 The final installment of our great salvation will be glorification, when we receive new resurrection bodies.
 When that happens the old internal sin factory that fights against our spirit man will no longer exist, because nothing in us will have a link to the curse associated with Adam’s sin.
 In the meantime…